 - a.
 Notice to Parent/Guardian: When the school administrator, or the Superintendent, recommends expulsion, a written notice shall be delivered by mail or in person to the student and his or her parent/guardian.
 An attempt to notify the student's parent or guardian by telephone will also be made.
-The written notice shall include the following information: - 1.
-The specific charges against the student, in sufficient detail to identify the approximate time and place and the nature of the charges; - 2.
+The written notice shall include the following information: - The specific charges against the student, in sufficient detail to identify the approximate time and place and the nature of the charges; - 2.
 The student's right to a hearing; and - 3.
 The recommended disciplinary actions. - b.
 A student recommended for expulsion shall remain away from schools and all school activities.
 However, if within five (5) school days of receipt of the notice described above, the student and/or the student's parent/guardian requests a hearing in writing, the student may return to school, but not extra-curricular activities, until the hearing unless the student has been placed on Emergency Suspension as described below.
 Any hearing requested shall be held as promptly as possible under the procedures set forth in the Hearing and Appeal Procedures section.
 If a request for hearing is not received within the five (5) day period, the student and his or her parent/guardian shall have waived his or her right to a hearing and will, therefore, not be entitled to a hearing. - c.
-Students expelled from other school districts, as well as from the Anchorage School District, may apply for admission or readmission to the Anchorage School District by written application to the Anchorage School Board. - 1.
-Students must apply in writing and must document that they have met the conditions for return required by the Anchorage School District. - 2.
-Additional conditions and requirements for admission may be required at the discretion of the Superintendent, his designee, or the School Board before the School Board considers whether or not a student will be admitted. - 3.
-Upon admission to school, conditions related to placement and attendance will be prepared in writing.
+Students expelled from other school districts, as well as from the Anchorage School District, may apply for admission or readmission to the Anchorage School District by written application to the Anchorage School Board. - Students must apply in writing and must document that they have met the conditions for return required by the Anchorage School District. - Additional conditions and requirements for admission may be required at the discretion of the Superintendent, his designee, or the School Board before the School Board considers whether or not a student will be admitted. - Upon admission to school, conditions related to placement and attendance will be prepared in writing.
 Continued permission to attend school will depend on the student obeying these written conditions. - 5.
 Emergency Suspension: Immediate removal of a student from school attendance without return until any hearing or appeal. - a.
-A school may impose an emergency suspension if, in the judgment of the principal, the student poses an immediate and continuing danger or a threat of disruption to the educational process.
-In the event of an emergency suspension, the student is not permitted to attend school for the duration of the suspension, regardless of the appeal status.
+An emergency suspension means the Principal has determined that the presence of the student poses an immediate and continuing danger to him/herself or others, or the student's presence threatens to disrupt the educational process.
+While under emergency suspension, the student is not permitted to attend school for the duration of the suspension, regardless of appeal status.